Addressable quantum gates: Introduction

-We provide a concrete model of fully quantum distributed computation featuring composable, locally separated gates inducing dynamical superpositions of causal order.
-This model is obtained, not by extending textbook quantum circuits in a ad hoc manner, e.g. by adding quantum switches \cite{QswitchCompAdv}, polarizing beam-splitters \cite{PBScalculus,PBScalculus:coh} or the like.
-Instead, we introduce a single new principle encompassing these constructs and hopefully more.
-The basic idea is that gates are not hardwired but that the wiring is soft-coded: each gate contains a register storing addresses of the gates it targets.
-Those registers are quantum, hence target addresses can be superposed.
-Moreover, they can interact with data and be entangled with it.
-Thereby, addresses may be sent to other gates, which naturally leads to evolving superpositions of causal orders.
+In this paper we introduce a new model of quantum computation, not by extending textbook quantum circuits in a ad hoc manner (e.g. adding quantum switches \cite{QswitchCompAdv}, polarizing beam splitters \cite{PBScalculus,PBScalculus:coh} etc.) but by introducing a single new principle encompassing all of these constructs and hopefully more.
+The basic idea is that gates are no longer hardwired to one another.
+Instead, the wiring is soft-coded: each gate contains a register storing addresses of the gates it targets.
+We therefore call such gates \emph{Addressable Quantum Gates} (AQG).
+Those address registers are quantum, hence target addresses can be superposed, and so output data may be sent to different places, in a superposition.
+Moreover, addresses can interact with the data and be entangled with it.
+Thereby, addresses may be sent to other gates in an \emph{Addressable Quantum Circuit} (AQC), which naturally leads to evolving superpositions of causal orders.
+That is, in contrast to the models in \cite{2020_diagrammatic_ICO,HigherOrder,RoutedQC,CausalBoxes} that also encompass indefinite causal orders, our model allows for quantum dynamic routing.
+Furthermore, compared to \cite{wechs2021quantum} we allow for vacuum states and the increased compositionality that follows.
+Moreover, we express the geometry not through external control qubits, but via address registers placed directly within each gates, which allows for a clearer geometrical layout, in the spirit of process algebras.